-Objectives: The older adults’ population in the world and Iran is increasing, and consequently, the consumption of various medications has also risen in this age group.
-Many of these drugs, especially psychiatric medications, have negative effects on the cognitive and motor abilities of the older adults and can increase the risk of traffic accidents.
-This study was conducted to investigate the pattern of prescribing driving- impairing psychotropic medications in the older adults’ population of Tabriz.
+Objectives The older adult population is increasing both in Iran and worldwide, and consequently, the consumption of various medications has also risen in this age group.
+Many of these drugs, especially psychiatric medications, have negative effects on the cognitive and motor abilities of older adults and can increase the risk of traffic accidents.
+This study was conducted to investigate the pattern of prescribing driving- impairing psychotropic medications in the older adults population of Tabriz.

-Materials and Methods: This descriptive analytical cross-sectional study was conducted in 2022 in Tabriz, East Azerbaijan Province.
+Methods & Materials This descriptive analytical cross-sectional study was conducted in 2022 in Tabriz, East Azerbaijan Province.
 Data were extracted from prescriptions for the older adults between March 2021 and March 2022, collected from the Social Security Organization.
 A total of 55,285 prescriptions were included in the study.
 Psychiatric medications were classified into six general categories, and their impact on driving was assessed using a classification system of driving-impairing medicines.
 The study variables included the characteristics of the older adults, the type and name of psychiatric medications, and the specialties of the physicians.
-Data were analyzed using Stata version 17 software.
+Data were analyzed using Stata software, version 17.

-Results: In this study, of the total 55,285 psychiatric prescriptions prescribed for the older adults in Tabriz in 2022, 64.38% were for women and 35.62% for men.
+Results In this study, of the total 55,285 psychiatric prescriptions prescribed for the older adults in Tabriz in 2022, 64.38% were for women and 35.62% for men.
 The results showed that more than half of the prescribed medications (58.66%) had a moderate effect, 21.85% had a mild effect, and 19.49% had a severe effect on driving.
 Antidepressants, anxiolytics, and antipsychotics had the highest frequency among drugs with a negative impact on driving.
 Additionally, gabapentin, nortriptyline, alprazolam, and clonazepam were the five most frequently prescribed drugs for the older adults.
-A significant correlation was also observed between the prescribed driving-impairing medicines and the gender, age of the older adults, and the physicians' specialties (P<0.001).
+A significant correlation was also observed between medications prescribed for driving impairment and gender, age of the elderly, and physician specialty (P<0.001).

 Type of Study: